 If you didn't hear about Figma yet, it's a cross-platform tool that helps teams create, test, and ship better designs from start to finish.
 It's similar to other tools like Sketch or Adobe XD, but FREE.

-I’ve been using Figma for years, but I was mainly using it for isolated designs or my low resolution mockups.
+I've been using Figma for years, but I was mainly using it for isolated designs or for my low resolution mockups.
 But this time I decided to create a complete functional prototype of my app (including transitions between pages):

 The benefits of prototyping before coding